Climate Action Plan - Measure W-1.3

 Why is this important?

 Reducing the use of potable water for non-drinking purposes, results in more efficient use of a precious resource and better energy savings.
 The extraction, treatment, and transportation of potable water to the San Diego region requires the use of electricity, so reducing the use of potable water avoids the potential emissions from fossil-fuel electricity generation and conserves a critical resource.
-For designing landscaping, the County considers San Diego’s six climactic zones: Coastal Inland, Upland Central, Transition, Mountain, and Desert.
-Each zone varies in temperature, sun exposure, soil type, available water and wind exposure.
+When designing landscaping at County facilities, the County considers San Diego’s six climactic zones: Coastal Inland, Upland Central, Transition, Mountain, and Desert.
+Each zone varies in temperature, sun exposure, soil type, available water, and wind exposure.
 By choosing the right plants suitable to each zone for landscaping projects on County facilities, the County saves money on water and electric bills, reduces dependency on municipal water supply, minimizes the amount of polluted runoff, minimizes or protects against erosion, and supports and nurtures local endemic species of plants and animals.